This post may contain affiliate links. For more information, read my disclosure policy.

 How to make Chocolate Bark

-The other thing I always do when melting chocolate chips is to do so in the microwave on 50% power.
+5. I always melt chocolate chips or melts in the microwave on 50% power.
 It takes longer to melt, but it helps them melt slower and reduces the risk of seizing.
 I also like to use paper bowls (easy clean up) or those reusable plastic containers.
 My least favorite for melting are glass or porcelain bowls; those get too hot and can ruin your chocolate.

 Easy Chocolate Bark Recipe (5 Minutes)